protohaven/printed_materials/common-tools/smithy.typ

 // V-block hardie?

-=== Holdfasts
+=== Pritchel Tools

+#figure(
+  image("images/smithy-round_tools.jpeg", width: 100%),
+  caption: [
+    ...
+  ],
+)

 Holdfasts are hung from the large forge table.

-Holdfasts and be used in pritchel holes to hold a workpiece to the anvil.
+Holdfasts can be used in pritchel holes to hold a workpiece to the anvil.

 == Basic Operation